ayush22cp008/AI-Based-Mechanical-Part-Detection/README.md

 # AI-Based-Mechanical-Part-Detection
-Real-time mechanical part detection using yolov8 Nano and Unity mobile app
+AI-based real-time mechanical part detection system using YOLOv8 Nano and a Unity-based mobile application.